The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 How do I Register A Car Seat?

-In 2016, more than 6 million car seats were recalled, but less than half of them were fixed.
-This leaves millions of families driving around with unsafe car seats.
-A study by Safe Kids Worldwide found that only 42 percent of families return the car-seat registration card that comes when you purchase a car seat.
+In 2017, more than 700,000 individual car sears were recalled, but only 30 percent of recalls ever make it back to the manufacturer.
+This leaves thousands driving around with unsafe car seats.
+A study by Safe Kids Worldwide found that only 42% of families return the car-seat registration card that comes when you purchase a car seat.
 It is important to note that registering your children’s car seat will guarantee that you will be notified if a recall is issued.

 There are two ways to register a car seat: